educatedCaveman/SS-BAM/README.md

 The general plan for testing this is to obtain a variety of bands and ammo, and measure the resulting shot speed.
 By measuring the forces, masses, and velocities involved, I should be able to extrapolate the kinetic energy of the shots, the potential energy of the bands before the shots, and possibly determine the energy efficiency of the various combinations.
 I also intend to create graphs/plots of the resulting data in order better digest the results.

-# Abstract

-# Introduction
-- Why did you do this research?
-- What was the original hypothesis?

-# Materials & Methods

-- When, where, and how did you do this research?
-- What materials or subjects were involved?

-# Results
-  What did you discover?
-  Was the tested hypothesis true?

-# Discussion

-  What do your results mean?
-  How does this fit within the field?
-  What are the future prospectives?